 They’re pervasive, and their value can be measured in expedited workflows, improved inventory management and better employee tracking.
 It’s estimated that US hospitals currently average 10 to 15 connected devices per bed.

-Estimates vary wildly, but one report says that the global Internet of Things healthcare market is projected to grow from $32.4 billion in 2015 to $163.2 billion by 2020.
+Estimates vary wildly, but one report says that the global Internet of Things healthcare market is projected to grow from $32.4 billion to $163.2 billion by 2020.